Supported latent trend models in mvgam

 None

-(no latent trend component; i.e. the GAM component is all that contributes to the linear predictor, and the observation process is the only source of error; similarly to what is estimated bygam
+(no latent trend component; i.e. the GAM component is all that contributes to the linear predictor, and the observation process is the only source of error; similar to what is estimated bygam

 CAR(p = 1)